KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization.md

 🇺🇿 <br />

-Each keyboard locale refers to a native `Locale`s and have additional flag information as well as localized strings that can be translated using the ``KKL10n`` enum.
-All other locale-specific information can be retrieved from the native ``KeyboardLocale/locale``, such as the localized name, text and line direction etc.
+Each locale refers to a native `Locale`s and has additional flag information, as well as localized strings that can be translated with the ``KKL10n`` enum.

 ## How to change the current keyboard locale

-You can change the current keyboard locale by setting the ``KeyboardInputViewController/keyboardContext`` ``KeyboardContext/locale`` or use the more convenient setter functions that support using both `Locale` and ``KeyboardLocale``.
+You can change the current keyboard locale by setting the ``KeyboardInputViewController/keyboardContext`` ``KeyboardContext/locale`` or use the more setter functions that support both `Locale` and ``KeyboardLocale``.

-Setting the locale will also by default update the controller's `primaryLanguage`, which controls things like spellchecking and text direction.
-However, do note that `primaryLanguage` will always return `nil` even after you've set it to a custom value.
+Setting the locale will update the controller's `primaryLanguage`, which controls things like spellchecking and text direction.
+Note that it always returns `nil`, even after being set.

 You can set the available locales for a keyboard extension by setting the ``KeyboardInputViewController/keyboardContext`` ``KeyboardContext/locales`` to the locales you want to use.
 This makes it possible to switch locale using ``KeyboardContext/selectNextLocale()`` or a ``LocaleContextMenu``.